Navib/free-space/README.md

 ### How to start

-clone repo change into root and run
+clone repo change into project folder

 first install all package dependencies with

     npm i -S

-the start the server with
+then start the server with

     npm run start